zhuxiangxiang-sjtu/SC-CAE-NNM/README.md

-# SC-CAE-FSI
+# SC-CAE-NNM FSI model
-Sample codes for constituting and training the SC-CAE-FSI model.
+Sample codes for constituting and training the SC-CAE-NNM model.